-Examination results are typically available approximately three to four weeks after the examination date Results can be viewed online by logging into DENTPINusing your DENTPIN and password to login to your My Account page.
+Examination results are typically available approximately three to four weeks after the examination date.
+Results can be viewed online by signing into your DENTPIN account.

 By signing their application, candidates educated by accredited programs (either currently enrolled or who have graduated within the last five years) give express permission for their results to be shared with the program dean and the dean's designee(s).

 Results are provided to others if permission is granted in the form of a results report request from the candidate, or if such delivery is consistent with or required by JCNDE policy.

 If misconduct has occurred concerning a past administration, at the discretion of the JCNDE results reports may contain information concerning the incident (see Examination Regulations and Rules of Conduct).

 After receiving their results report, candidates may request that additional reports be sent to other entities.
-Candidates must confirm the accuracy of these requests.